 Figure 3 – Core data flow of our package

-do something to draw the eye to the timeseries

 A trained CNN is the pivotal tool for monitoring ecological timeseries in the real world.
 Timeseries without labelled features can be wavelet transformed and put through the trained CNN to give predictions of feature presence.
 These lead to image classification according to how the network was originally trained.